 Mark Jonathan Davis is a writer, producer, and performer.
 He was born in New York, raised in Arizona, and has lived and worked in Southern California since 1990.
 He has over 30 years of experience working as a comedian, actor, producer, and consultant in entertainment, advertising/marketing, and politics.

 Davis began his professional career in radio in the early 1980's, working as morning show producer at legendary stations like KZZP and Pirate Radio.
 In 1990, he moved to Los Angeles to manage the Premiere Radio Comedy Networks, where he produced parody songs including "The Star Wars Cantina," "Jeannie's Diner," and "Rice Rice Baby."
-In 1992, Davis joined the KROQ Kevin & Bean morning show in L.A., producing jingles and comedy songs, conducting celebrity interviews, and creating memorable characters such as Paul The 55-Year-Old Intern and Shakespeare Man, and impersonations of Lieutenant Sulu and Bob Hope.
+In 1992, Davis joined the KROQ Kevin & Bean morning show in L.A., producing jingles and comedy songs, conducting celebrity interviews, and creating memorable on-air characters such as Paul The 55-Year-Old Intern and Shakespeare Man, and impersonations of Lieutenant Sulu and Bob Hope.

-Davis has also worked as a stuntman in a Chris Isaak music video, developed theme park attractions for Walt Disney Imagineering, written jokes for President Bill Clinton, appeared as himself on NBC's "NewsRadio," performed a Stupid Human Trick on the Late Show with David Letterman, and met President Barack Obama at a White House Holiday Party.
+Davis has also worked as a stuntman in a Chris Isaak music video, developed theme park attractions and branding for Walt Disney Imagineering, written jokes for President Bill Clinton, appeared as himself on NBC's "NewsRadio," performed a Stupid Human Trick on the Late Show with David Letterman, and met President Barack Obama at a White House Holiday Party.

 Since 2000, Davis has been recording and touring as Las Vegas lounge singer character "Richard Cheese," who croons big-band swing versions of popular rock and rap songs.
 His "Richard Cheese & Lounge Against The Machine" live swing band has released 20 albums/CDs, played sellout shows all over the U.S. and Europe, and appeared on Jimmy Kimmel Live, The Jonathan Ross Show, Last Call with Carson Daly, CNN with Anderson Cooper, Howard Stern, MTV's Say What Karaoke, and in the movies "Batman v.
 Superman: Dawn Of Justice" and "Dawn Of The Dead."
 The band's most recent CD releases are 2015's "Supermassive Black Tux," "The Lounge Awakens," and "Bakin' At The Boulder."